JamesMConroy/myWebsite/content/posts/exercism_bash.md

 Setting `-v` tells bash to print each line in your script as it is read.
 The `-x` option will print the expansion of each command after.
-These two commands let you see just what your script is ding during execution.
+These two commands let you see just what your script is doing during execution.
 Think of it like print statement debugging on steroids.

 In my case the script was setting the regex to the third flag and the filename to what should of been the pattern.